Jonathan Greenard: Houston Texans

 Greenard was drafted by the Houston Texans in the third round, 90th overall, of the 2020 NFL draft.
 On May 14, 2020, Greenard signed a four-year contract with the Texans that included a nearly $900,000 signing bonus.
-Greenard made his NFL debut on October 4, 2020, against the Minnesota Vikings.
+Greenard made his NFL debut on October 4, against the Minnesota Vikings.
 In Week 11 against the New England Patriots, Greenard recorded his first career sack on Cam Newton during the 27–20 win.
 Greenard finished his rookie season with 19 tackles, two tackles for loss, and one sack in 13 games played with one start.

 On October 22, 2022, Greenard was placed on injured reserve.
 He was activated on December 17.

 Minnesota Vikings

 On March 13, 2024, Greenard signed a four-year, $76 million contract with the Minnesota Vikings.

-In Week 3 of the 2024 season, Greenard recorded three sacks and four tackles in a 34–7 win over the Texans, earning NFC Defensive Player of the Week.
+In Week 3 of the 2024 season, Greenard recorded three sacks and four tackles in a 34–7 win over the Houston Texans, earning NFC Defensive Player of the Week.

+Greenard made 12 appearances (10 starts) for the Vikings during the 2025 season, recording three pass deflections, one forced fumble, three sacks, and 38 combined tackles.
+On December 15, head coach Kevin O'Connell announced that Greenard would miss the remainder of the season due to a left shoulder injury that required surgery.
+He had initially suffered the injury in Week 10 against the Baltimore Ravens, and aggravated the injury in Week 15 against the Dallas Cowboys.

+Philadelphia Eagles

+On April 24, 2026, Greenard was traded along with a 2026 seventh-round pick to the Philadelphia Eagles in exchange for a 2026 third-round pick (Jakobe Thomas) and a 2027 third-round pick.
+Upon being acquired, Greenard signed a four-year, $100 million deal with $50 million guaranteed.